City Hall, Dublin: History

-In 1815 the metal balustrade of the exchange fell, owing to the pressure against it by a crowd, which led to the death of nine people, with much more injured.
+In 1815 the metal balustrade of the exchange fell, owing to the pressure against it by a crowd, which led to the death of nine people, with many more injured.
 This led to crowd restrictions in the building.

 In the 1850s, Dublin Corporation bought the Royal Exchange and converted it for use by the city government.
-The changes included construction of partitions around the ambulatory, the addition of a new staircase from the rotunda to the upper floors, and the sub-division of the vaults for storage.
+The changes included the construction of partitions around the ambulatory, the addition of a new staircase from the rotunda to the upper floors, and the sub-division of the vaults for storage.
 On 30 September 1852, the Royal Exchange was renamed City Hall at the first meeting of Dublin City Council held there.
-(The ward name "Royal Exchange" was retained, corresponding to the current electoral divisions of Royal Exchange A and B.) A series of frescos were later added, representing the regions of Ireland.
+The ward name "Royal Exchange" was retained, corresponding to the current electoral divisions of Royal Exchange A and B. A series of frescos were later added, representing the regions of Ireland.

 During the 1916 Easter Rising, the City Hall was used as a garrison for the Irish Citizen Army.
 Sean Connolly seized the building using a key which he obtained as he worked in the motor department and had access to the building.
 There were 35 people based here, mostly women.
 It was in this area where the first casualty of the rising, a guard named James O’Brien, occurred at Dublin Castle and he was shot by Sean Connolly while on duty.
 In total, the entire siege lasted about 12 hours.

 Structure

 The exterior of the building is primarily made out of white Portland stone from a quarry in Dorset.
 The carved capitals were by Simon Vierpyl, and plasterwork by the stuccodore Charles Thorpe.
 The neo-classical building contains a central entrance hall or Rotunda, with a large dome supported by twelve columns which are surrounded by an ambulatory where merchants strolled and discussed business meetings.
+The twelve columns supporting the dome are 32 feet high and the dome itself is another 10 feet high above that.

+Patrick Wyse Jackson, curator of the Geological Museum in Trinity College, assessed the building in 1993 as part of his book "The Building Stones of Dublin: A Walking Guide" and made the following observation: